orbmis/smart-contract-event-hooks/README.md

  - bytes32 - The subscriber contract address
  - uint256 - The thread id to subscribe to
  - uint256 - the fee that the subscriber is willing to pay to get updates
+ - uint256 - the maximum gas that the subscriber will allow for updates, to prevent griefing attacks
+ - uint256 - the maximum gas price that the subscriber is willing to rebate, or 0 to indicate no rebates, in which case it assumed the relay fee covers gas fees
  - uint256 - the chain id that the subscriber wants updates on
- - uint256 - the address of the token that the fee will be paid in or 0x0 for the chain's native asset (e.g. ETH)
+ - address - the address of the token that the fee will be paid in or 0x0 for the chain's native asset (e.g. ETH)

+The subscriber contract **MAY** implement gas refunds on top of the fixed fee per update.
+Where a subscriber chooses to do this, a then they **SHOULD** specify the `maximum gas` and `maximum gas price` parameters in order to protect themselves from griefing attacks.
+This is so that a malicious or careless relay doesn't set an exorbitantly high gas price and ends up draining the subscriber contracts.
+Subscriber contract can also choose to set a fee that is estimated to be sufficiently high to cover gas fees, but in this case will need to take care to check that the specified gas price does not effectively reduce the fee to zero (see the note under front-running below).

 Note that while the chain id and the token address were not included in the original version of the spec, the simple addition of these two parameters allows for leveraging the relayers for cross chain messages, should the subscriber wish to do this, and allows for payment in various tokens.

 ### Updating a subscriber